|

 Waist sizes 28-42 or 42-52.

-currently available as an inkjet print on wide tracing paper.
+currently available as an inkjet print on wide translucent bond paper.
 Do not use

-a steam iron on the paper, as it may cause the ink to bleed or transfer.
+a steam iron on the bond paper, as it may cause the ink to bleed or transfer.

 Pattern KK-4303